Przejdź do treści głównej

 Types of Business Tools

-The ecosystem of desktop applications for enterprises is extremely broad.
-Each type of tool addresses specific business needs and requires a different architectural approach.
+The range of desktop applications for enterprises is wide.
+Each type of tool solves different business problems and calls for a different architectural approach.

 CRM and ERP Systems

-Comprehensive platforms for managing customer relationships and enterprise resource planning.
-They integrate sales, finance, warehouses, production, and HR into one ecosystem.
-Often require high performance when processing thousands of records simultaneously.
+Platforms for managing customer relationships and enterprise resource planning.
+They bring together sales, finance, warehouses, production, and HR in one place.
+Often need to handle thousands of records at once, which demands real performance.

 Examples: Microsoft Dynamics 365, SAP Business One (desktop client), Sage X3